deadlyvipers/dojo_rules/introduction.md

 HiHi
-My favorite path is Git!
+My favorite path is Electives!
 I want to learn some git.
 It seems to be important.